eugeniedulout/TSIA202a/README.md

-Random processes and estimation of spectral density, analysis and synthesis of speech signal, modeled as an AR process.
+Random processes and estimation of medical expenditures.
-Prediction of medical expenditures.